 5. Anterior Cruciate Ligament (ACL)*

 Oh, and how much $ does the average professional football player make?
 About $1.1 million.
-Source: Randy Botkin ha ha!
-Now of course that means some make $10 million+++ and some make $100,000.
-Is it worth it?
-Makes ya think again.
-Especially if your career lasts oh about 3 years and your life can be shorted maybe what 20-30 years?
-Source: Randy Botkin again!
+So that means some players make $10+ million and some make $100,000.
+Think about it!
+Would it be worth it?
+Especially if your career lasts about 3 years and your life can be shorted maybe what 20-30 years?
+Source: Randy Botkin!

 Here’s your pay for the day Mr. Manning